 One day, out of thin air--or wherever such inspiration comes from--the idea of awarding financial prizes to high school students who wrote about something they learned as a result of high school football simply came to Bruce Ferguson.
 It wasn't hard to convince the other three founders (who happen to be his daughters) to enter into something that would be fun and rewarding for them to undertake together as a family, and in 2004 Fields of Learning was born.

 To award scholarships for several students each year, boosting confidence and offsetting a small portion of the cost of post-secondary education.

 To help preserve the ancient, but important, skills of introspection and reflection in young adults.
 By communicating through carefully chosen written words about a highly resonant experience, high school students will cultivate a balance between the speed and interactivity of today's electronic communication platforms and deeper forms of expression.

 We'll bet you never saw a map like this before...

 Here is a map of Ohio with each of the high schools that play football marked by a sticky with the name of the school.
 They are color coded by Division I-VII, and "not OHSAA", hence not having a division designated.
-Schools are reclassified by Division every 2 years, requiring a major update of the map!
+Schools are reclassified by Division every so often, requiring a major update of the map!